Jamie Aleshia Scott

-Jamie Aleshia Scott (born March 7, 1982) is an American politician who is a member of the Arkansas House of Representatives from the 72nd district.
+Jamie Aleshia Scott (born March 7, 1982) is an American politician who is a Democratic member of the Arkansas Senate, representing the 12th district since 2025.
+She previously served in the Arkansas House of Representatives from 2019 to 2025.

 Political career

 Election

 Scott was elected to the 37th district unopposed in the general election on November 6, 2018.
 Scott was elected to her second term in the house in the 2022 Arkansas House of Representatives election unopposed on November 8, 2022, for the 72nd district.

-She co-chairs the Arkansas chapter of Future Caucus alongside Clarke Tucker, Breanne Davis, and Aaron Pilkington.
-She was awarded the Future Caucus Rising Star Award in 2021, recognizing her cross-partisan political leadership.
-Scott also served as one of the inaugural members of the Future Caucus 19th Collective.
+In 2024 Scott was elected to represent district 12 in the Arkansas Senate.